Sunday, December 21, 2008

 How to Clear the Application Server Cache Without Shutting it Down

 Updated 4.9.2008: It is often necessary to clear the physical cache files on the PeopleSoft application server.
 You would think that after all the length of time that PeopleTools has been around, that development would have sorted out the problems in object version numbering.
 Sometimes, recently migrated changes do not take effect until the cache is cleared.
 Global Support will nearly always ask you to clear the cache if you are experiencing any kind of problem in the PIA.
 Normally, you would shut down the application server, delete the physical cache directories and restart the application server.
 From PeopleTools 8.48, each Application server process can only use one dedicated set of physical cache files that is in a directory whose name includes the name and ID number of the server, (previously the server process could use any unlock set cache directories).
 This allowed PeopleSoft to add an option to the psadmin utility to trigger each PSAPPSRV process to clear out its own physical cache (my thanks to the anonymous question asked after the original version of this posting that reminded me).
-This option also causes each server process to recycle.
+This option also causes each server process to be recycled.
 It is the recommended and supported way to clear the physical cache files.
 This can also be invoked from the command line

 psadmin -c purge -d <domain> [-noarch | -arch <archive_directory>] [-log <"log_comments">]